A word of advice from Rachal Mills Lennon, an expert on Southeastern Native American research:

 These web pages have hints and links for Cherokee research:

 The Catawba’s ancestral territory was in the border areas of North and South Carolina.
-Their headquarters today are in York County, South Carolina.
+Their headquarters today are in Rock Hill, York County, South Carolina.

 To find books on the Catawbas, search our catalog by Subject for: Catawba Indians.